You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 Morrison N, Gibson K, McEnroe S, et al. Randomized trial comparing cyanoacrylate embolization and radiofrequency ablation for incompetent great saphenous veins (VeClose).
 J Vasc Surg.
 April 2015;61(4):985–994.

 Proebstle T, Alm J, Dimitri S, et al. Three-year follow-up results of the prospective European Multicenter Cohort Study on Cyanoacrylate Embolization for treatment of refluxing great saphenous veins.
 J Vasc Surg Venous Lymphat Disord.
 March 2021;9(2):329–334.

 Gibson K, Ferris B. Cyanoacrylate closure of incompetent great, small and accessory saphenous veins without the use of post-procedure compression: Initial outcomes of a post-market evaluation of the VenaSeal System (the WAVES Study).
 Vascular.
 April 2017;25(2):149–156.

 Almeida JI, Javier JJ, Mackay EG, Bautista C, Cher DJ, Proebstle TM.
 Thirty-sixth month follow-up of first-in-human use of cyanoacrylate adhesive for treatment of saphenous vein incompetence.
 J Vasc Surg Venous Lymphat Disord.
 September 2017;5(5):658–666.

-Morrison N, Gibson K, Vasquez M, et al. Five-year extension study of patients from a randomized clinical trial (VeClose) comparing cyanoacrylate closure versus radiofrequency ablation for the treatment of incompetent great saphenous veins.
+Morrison N, Gibson K, Vasquez M, Weiss R, Jones A. Five-year extension study of patients from a randomized clinical trial (VeClose) comparing cyanoacrylate closure versus radiofrequency ablation for the treatment of incompetent great saphenous veins.
 J Vasc Surg Venous Lymphat Disord.
-November 2020;8(6):978-989.
+November 2020;8(6):978–989.